roguehistory/Hist_Digh3814/content/en/week/2/alternative-project.md

 ## The Findagrave.com Grave Project

 Here, I want you to use [findagrave.com](https://findagrave.com) to locate historical graveyards near you.
-I want you to work from the photographs of stones.
+Find some, and save the photographs to your own machine (right-click on a photo, 'save as').
+I want you to work from the photographs of stones and [record them in our system](/week/2/do-the-project).
+In this way, we bring the site to you.

 ## The Archaeogaming Grave Project